darhal/Algorithms-Notes/5-heaps.md

 - We can store the smaller part of the list in a max_heap.
 We are using max_heap because we are only interested in knowing the largest number in the first half of the list.
 - We can store the larger part of the list in a min_heap.
 We are using min_heap because we are only interested in knowing the smallest number in the second half of the list.
 - The median of the current list of numbers can be calculated from the top element of the two heaps.
-- Inserting a number in a heap will take O(log N) (better than the brute force approach)
+- Inserting a number in a heap will take O(logN) (better than the brute force approach)

 An alternative approach chould be using C++ multiset (Which is red-black tree)